Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/vanilla-javascript-palindrome-checker-in-3-lines.md

 If that time comes, think about this article and how to check for palindromes in `JavaScript`.

-We will be building this amazing palindrome function, try it out on my Codepen.
+We will be building this fantastic palindrome function.
+Try it out on my Codepen.
 (See console logs!)

 <p class="codepen" data-height="265" data-theme-id="dark" data-default-tab="js" data-user="rebelchris" data-slug-hash="KKzONQO" style="height: 265px; box-sizing: border-box; display: flex; align-items: center; justify-content: center; border: 2px solid; margin: 1em 0; padding: 1em;" data-pen-title="Vanilla JavaScript palindrome checker in 3 lines">
   <span>See the Pen <a href="https://codepen.io/rebelchris/pen/KKzONQO">